 Spisso received a master’s degree in health care administration and public administration from the University of San Francisco, and a bachelor’s degree in health sciences from Chapman College.
 She earned her RN at the St. Francis School of Nursing.
 She has published numerous articles and book chapters on healthcare leadership, and she serves on several national boards, including the American Association of Medical Colleges’ Council of Teaching Hospitals and Health Systems.

-Spisso is active in community leadership and served from 2016-2018 as the Los Angeles Community Chair for the Leukemia and Lymphoma Society Light the Night Walk and in 2017 served as the Los Angeles Community Chair for the American Heart Association’s Go Red for Women Luncheon.
-She has received numerous awards and recognition throughout her career, most recently being named to Modern Healthcare’s Top 25 Most Influential Women Leaders in 2019, LA Business Journal’s 500 Most Influential Leaders in Los Angeles in 2020 and Modern Healthcare’s Top 50 Clinical Leaders of 2020 in the U.S.
+Spisso is active in community leadership.
+She served as the Los Angeles Community Chair for the Leukemia and Lymphoma Society Light the Night Walk from 2016-2018 and as the Los Angeles Community Chair for the American Heart Association’s Go Red for Women Luncheon in 2017.
+She has received numerous awards and recognition throughout her career, most recently she was named as Hospital CEO/President of the Year by LA Business Journal Health Care Leadership Awards in 2021, Modern Healthcare’s Top 25 Most Influential Women Leaders in 2021, LA Business Journal’s 500 Most Influential Leaders in Los Angeles in 2020 and Modern Healthcare’s Top 50 Clinical Leaders in the U.S. in 2020.

 UCLA's Johnese Spisso named one of top women leaders by Modern Healthcare magazine